Pedro-PFerreira/CG/tp2/README.md

 ### Exercise 2

-- The main goal of this exercise was to replicate a tangram figure by our choice.
-The figure chosen is shown below:
+- The main goal of this exercise was to replicate a tangram figure.
+The figure is shown below:

 ![Figure 1](./screenshots/1.png)